GusEllerm/LivePublication-Example-Chapter-4/README.md

-# CWL Provenance RunCrate Demo
+# LivePublication Example: Chapter 4

 This repository demonstrates a **reproducible, transparent workflow execution** using the Common Workflow Language (CWL), including the **generation of a PROV-compliant Provenance Run Crate** and an interactive HTML website to inspect results.